spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/4-kafka/1-ext-kafka-cluster-cf.md

 The next question Cloud Foundry developers stumble upon is whether or not to set up Kafka connection as a Cloud Foundry custom user-provided service (CUPS) or simply pass connection credentials as Spring Boot properties.

 In Cloud Foundry, there isn't a [Spring Cloud Connector](https://github.com/spring-cloud/spring-cloud-connectors) or [CF-JavaEnv](https://github.com/pivotal-cf/java-cfenv) support for Kafka, so by service-binding the Kafka CUPS with the application, you _will not_ automatically be able to parse `VCAP_SERVICES` and pass the connection credentials to the applications at runtime.
-Even with CUPS in place, it is your responsibility to parse the `VCAP_SERVICES` JSON and pass them as Boot properties, so no real benefit here.
+Even with CUPS in place, it is your responsibility to parse the `VCAP_SERVICES` JSON and pass them as Boot properties, so there's no automation in place for Kafka.
 For the curious, you can see an example of CUPS in action in the Spring Cloud Data Flow's [reference guide](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#configuration-cloudfoundry-ups).

 For this walk-through, we will stick to the Spring Boot properties.